 Anyone who’s shivered under their blankets or flung them off after overheating knows that room temperature affects sleep quality.
 Is there an optimal sleeping temperature for adults?
-Keeping the thermostat below 70℉ can make for more comfortable and restorative slumber.
-Learn more about how room temperature influences sleep quality and how to optimize it for a better night’s rest.
+Keeping the thermostat below 70℉ can make for a more comfortable and restorative slumber.
+Learn more about how to cool down a room, how temperature influences sleep quality, and how to optimize it for a better night’s rest.

 Creating an Optimal Sleeping Temperature for Adults

 Maintaining the right nightly room temperature not only improves your sleep quality but can enhance your mental state the following day.
 We’ll detail just how much room temperature affects sleep and how to create an optimal sleeping temperature for adults.

 What is the Optimal Sleeping Temperature for Adults?